canonical/spark-client-snap/docs/tutorial/t-spark-shell.md

 >>>
 ```

 When you open the PySpark shell, Spark spawns a couple of executor pods in the background to process the commands.
-You can see them by fetching the list of pods in the `spark` namespace.
+You can see them by fetching the list of pods in the `spark` namespace in a separate shell.

 ```bash
 kubectl get pods -n spark